debugmen/debugmen.github.io/_posts/2021-02-23-hacker_tools.md

 Okay, that's one less thing we have to think about, so let's move onto the site previewer.

 It does exactly what it says.
-If we type in a link, we download a pdf screenshot of that link.
-This tells us that the server is actually visiting the link we send it.
+If we enter a URL, we receive a pdf containing a screenshot of the contents at that URL.
+This shows us that the server is actually visiting the link we send it.
-Redirecting their server to your own should cross your mind at this point.
+Redirecting their server to your own server should cross your mind at this point.
-We could have them visit our server and then execute whatever we wanted while they take a screenshot.
+We could have them visit our server and then execute whatever we wanted while they sit there waiting to take a screenshot.
 Sounds like the perfect setup to leak some local info.

 Lastly there is the site redirector.
 It tells us it'll slap [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) on anything.
 However, when we try to use it, it says Access Denied.